bps-github7/Class_Generator/documentation/README.md

 `class_name : attr1, _attr2, __attr3 : SMmethod, CMmethod : -t -e`

-The only exception being interactive mode, where you can choose to be walked through building a class, piece by piece.

 #### 1.2 OUTPUTS:
-Generates a directory, or series of directories of class files, unit tests, documentation structuring that matches the specifcation provided through input.
+Generates a directory, or series of directories of class files, unit tests, documentation structuring that matches the specification provided through input.

 #### 1.3 DETAILS:
 This program defaults to creating a new directory, labeled with project name, that contains all generated files.
 * This directory will be produced as a subdirectory in the same directory where the Class_Generator.py script   is run.

 * You can custom where the output will be generated with command line arguments or the use of .rc file for customization (add link here: see 'customization with .rc file' or 'Running in cmd line mode')

-##### 1.4 ADDITIONAL:
-* features include:
+##### 1.4 ADDITIONAL features include:
 * Generate simple to sophisticated classes and directory (packaging) structuring with a simple, easy to learn and understand syntax.
 * Choice of 3 modes for providing input, ranging from on the go (command line), mass production (input file) and ease of use orieinted, assited (interactive mode)
 * Create multiple, fleshed out classes with a single argument (link - text: see inline specification)
 * Create simple or complex multiple inheritance hierarchies with a single argument (link - text: see inheritance)
 * Create packaging structure/ hierachy with a single argument (link - text: see packaging inline).
 * Easily generate additional files and perform actions with generated classes (link - text: see optional arguments specifications)
 * Easily customize and persist multiple users preferences with .rc file (link - text: see customization with .rc file)

-##### 1.5 Inline Quick reference:
+##### 1.5 Inline Quick Reference:
 Note this is a light introduction for purpose of providing a basic understanding of the Inline.
 For a detailed, full specification, see this section (link- inline spec)